jangmi-jo/watercolor/README.md

   ![alt tag](http://res.cloudinary.com/wkdal720/image/upload/v1473897637/splash_cifrdc.jpg)

   To demonstrate how to use the app, I implemented preloaded example splash page which shows the water color effect in real time.
-  For getting the mouse move input, I made a temporary recorded points array property and kept it in separate file.
+  For getting the mouse move input, I made a temporary recorded points array property.
+  Then I drew the splash page on the canvas and kept the mouse point records in separate file.

 ### Custom Color Gradation
   To develop color gradation effect, I get the RGB from the selected color and the size desired, then calculate the gap that has to be added to each of the r, g, b values.
 The last color of any gradation will be white which is [255, 255, 255].